certsio/esquery/README.md

 ## Notes

-* `esquery` currently supports version 7 of the ElasticSearch Go client.
+* `esquery` currently supports the OpenSearch V2 Go client.
 * The library cannot currently generate "short queries".
 For example, whereas ElasticSearch can accept this: